stylesuxx/icoboard-wiki/pages/30_glossary.md

 ### Place and Route
 Place and route describes several processes where the [netlist](#netlist) elements are physically placed and mapped to the [FPGA](#fpga)'s physical resources.

+### PMOD
+Peripherial Module Interface, an open standard defined by [Digilent](digilentinc.com).
+A single PMOD port consists of 6 pins, one ground and one power pin and 4 data pins.
+The **icoBoard** comes with 4 double PMOD ports pre populated, this just means two PMOD ports on top of each other.
+Most PMOD boards use either single or double PMOD ports.

 ## R

 ### RPi